Meenakshi Academy of Higher Education and Research: Affiliates

 Meenakshi University includes Meenakshi Medical College and Research Institute (in Enathur, Kanchipuram); Meenakshi Ammal Dental College in Maduravoyal, Chennai; Meenakshi Engineering College in K. K. Nagar, and Meenakshi College of Nursing in Mangadu, Faculty of Engineering and Technology Mangadu, Chennai.

 Academics

 The university awards the following undergraduate degrees: Bachelor of Medicine, Bachelor of Surgery, Bachelor of Dental Surgery, Bachelor of Science (Nursing), and Bachelor of Physiotherapy and Bachelor of Engineering.

 It awards the following postgraduate degrees: Master of Medical Education, Master of Science, Master of Dental Surgery, Master of Science (Nursing), Master of Physiotherapy and Bachelor in Engineering.
 It also offers specialty courses leading to a doctorate in medicine or master's in chirurgical, as well as PhD programs.

 Rankings

-Meenakshi Academy of Higher Education and Research was ranked in the 101-150 band among universities in India by the National Institutional Ranking Framework (NIRF) in 2020 and in the 101-150 band in overall category.
+Meenakshi Academy of Higher Education and Research was ranked in the 101-150 band among universities in India by the National Institutional Ranking Framework (NIRF) in 2023 and in the 151-200 band in overall category.
+It was ranked 13th in NIRF dental ranking 2024.

+Constituent Institutions

+Meenakshi College of Engineering, K.K.
+Nagar

+Meenakshi College of Engineering (MCE), established in 2001 by the Meenakshi Ammal Trust, is a constituent institution of the Meenakshi Academy of Higher Education and Research (MAHER) located in K.K.
+Nagar, Chennai, Tamil Nadu, India.

+The college is approved by the All India Council for Technical Education (AICTE) and affiliated with Anna University, Chennai.

+MCE offers undergraduate (B.E./B.Tech) and postgraduate (M.E./M.Tech) programmes in disciplines such as Computer Science and Engineering, Electronics and Communication Engineering, Electrical and Electronics Engineering, Civil Engineering, and Mechanical Engineering.

+The institution maintains modern academic infrastructure with well-equipped laboratories, digital learning resources, and placement training facilities.
+Several programmes have received accreditation from NAAC and NBA.

+MCE is part of the educational network managed by the Meenakshi Ammal Trust, which also oversees Meenakshi Ammal Arts and Science College and Meenakshi Ammal Industrial Training Institute.